Pastaria Deli & Wine - Perfectly Passable Premium Sandwiches

 Pastaria Deli And Wine menu 1 Pastaria Deli And Wine menu 2

-Overall, I'd give it a solid 7.2.
+Overall, I'd give it a solid 7.4 / 10.
 It's a restaurant-quality sandwich that's better than anything you'll make at home.
-If you work nearby and you can afford Clayton prices, it'll be a nice place to grab lunch once a week or once every other week with your coworkers.
-But I wouldn't drive out of my way to go get lunch with friends.
+If you work nearby and you can afford Clayton prices, it'll be a nice place to grab lunch once or twice a week with your coworkers.
+But I wouldn't drive the 15 minutes out of my way to come back.

 Pastaria Deli And Wine order up